ostcar/goasgiserver/README.md

 Geiss needs a channel backend to run.
 The only channel backend that is supported right now is Redis.
-So you have to install and start Redis to run geiss.
+So you have to install and start Redis to run Geiss.

 Serving static files
 --------------------

 Geiss can serve static files.
-You should not do this in production but use a webserver like nginx or Apache HTTP Server as proxy to geiss and let them serve the static files.
-But if you can't use a webserver before geiss, then you should use this feature.
+You should not do this in production but use a webserver like nginx or Apache HTTP Server as proxy to Geiss and let them serve the static files.
+But if you can't use a webserver before Geiss, then you should use this feature.
 If you don't, your static files are still served through the channel layer, but this is probably slower.

-To configure geiss to serve static files, collected with
+To configure Geiss to serve static files, collected with

     $ python manage.py collectstatic

-start geiss with the option `--static` that can be used multiple times:
+start Geiss with the option `--static` that can be used multiple times:

     $ geiss --static /static/collected-static --static /media/path/to/media/